-For purposes of the increased section 179 expense deduction, CAUTION qualified section 179 GO Zone property is treated as qualified empowerment zone property (or qualified renewal property) only if you elect not to treat the property as section 179 GO Zone property.
+For purposes of the increased section 179 expense deduction, certain qualified section 179 GO

+Zone property, qualified section 179 Recovery Assistance property, or qualified section 179 disaster assistance property that is located in an empowerment zone (or a renewal community) is treated as qualified empowerment zone property (or qualified renewable property) only if you elect not to treat the property as qualified section 179 GO Zone property, qualified section 179 Recovery Assistance property, or qualified section 179 disaster assistance property.

 Recapture rule.
 If any qualified empowerment zone property (or qualified renewal property) placed in service during the current year ceases to be used in an empowerment zone (or a renewal community) by an enterprise zone business (or a renewal community business) in a later year, the benefit of the increased section 179 expense deduction must be reported as "other income" on your return.
-Similar rules apply to qualified NYL Zone property that ceases to be used in the NYL Zone and to qualified GO Zone property that ceases to be used in the GO Zone.
+Similar rules apply to qualified Liberty Zone property that ceases to be used in the Liberty Zone, qualified section 179 GO Zone property that ceases to be used in the GO Zone, qualified section 179 Recovery Assistance property that ceases to be used in the Recovery Assistance area, and qualified section 179 disaster assistance property that ceases to be used in the applicable federally declared disaster area.